Learn-to-Ski Jackrabbit Program (age 4 to 10)

-- Registration & FeesRegistration for the season will begin early September.
+- Registration & FeesRegistration for the season will begin late August.
 A mandatory family fee is charged in addition to the registration fees.
-Full fee and registration information can be found on our PROGRAMS page.
+Full fee and registration information can be found on our programs page.

 Please note: every year, the Chelsea Nordiq Jackrabbit and Bunnyrabbit programs often have more subscribers than spots available.
-In addition, once registration opens the spots fill up very quickly.
+In addition, once registration opens, spots fill up very quickly.
 Please sign up early to avoid disappointment.
 This year, registration priority will be assigned as follows:

 - VolunteersThe Jackrabbit coaches and coordinators are volunteers and we need as many as possible to keep groups manageable and fun.
 Each group requires one coach and an assistant.
 Please indicate that you are interested on the registration form.
 Chelsea Nordiq provides coaching certification in the Fall and lesson plans.
 Parents are normally required to accompany their child’s class and to provide a nut-free snack and drinks for all the children to share once during the season.

 - Selecting a LevelIn order for your children to improve their cross country skiing and advance their skills, they must enjoy themselves.
 Integral to this goal is selecting the correct level.
 This will be done at the beginning of the sessions in a fun and relaxed way.

 - Changing LevelsIf after discussing with your child’s instructor you’d like to change their level, please contact the JR coordinator.